|

 any mercury exposure you may suffer probably comes from eating certain types of fish.
 Unfortunately, that favorite "sandwich fish" of ours—"solid white" tuna—is one of the most contaminated little fishies.

-What other fish have a mercury problem, how did things get this way, and what should we do about it?
 The first question we'll tackle is how planet earth turned into planet mercury.

 The chain of events goes something like this: